rozoalex/ThreeDimensionalGraphing-/README.md

 The class ThreeDimensionalGraphing takes a function (e.g.  e^x+7y) of x and y and generates z, with specific ranges of x and y.
 All results are rounded to the closest integers.
 The default domain of x and y is [-10,10]X[-10,10]

+Undefined case n/0 is approximated using n/0.001.
+You can change the value 0.001 by using setApproximateLimitOfUndefine method.

 The test.java class is the main method, an example of how to use the class ThreeDimensionalGraphing.

 Use toString method can check the result of the calculation.